ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 It all comes down to the number of HTTP requests that your application makes.
 There's a cost to opening HTTP connections, particularly HTTPS.
 While reusing connections helps, making fewer requests overall speeds up the rate that your application can process data.

-As a side benefit, de-normalized documents and pre-computed views often allow you to have the value your application requires generated ahead of time, rather than being constructed while in progress at query time.
+As a side benefit, when you use de-normalized documents and pre-computed views, you often have the value that your application requires generated ahead of time, rather than being constructed while in progress at query time.

 ## How can I avoid conflicts by using finer-grained documents?
 {: #how-avoid-conflicts-finer-grained-documents}
 {: faq}

-In conflict with the advice to de-normalize your data is this advice, use fine-grained documents to reduce the chance of concurrent modifications creating conflicts.
+In conflict with the advice to de-normalize your data is this advice, use fine-grained documents to reduce the chance of concurrent modifications that create conflicts.
 This practice is somewhat like normalizing your data.
 There's a balance to strike between reducing the number of HTTP requests and avoiding conflicts.

-For example, see the medical record that contains a list of operations:
+For example, see the medical record that includes a list of operations:

 ```json
 {